Note: Yes, we are currently accepting volunteers.

-- If you are volunteering you must bring your own tent, or arrange with us beforehand to use one of ours if we will have one available.
-Usually the house and cabins are full and we have most volunteers staying in tents.
+- If you are volunteering you might need to bring your own bed sheets and sleeping matt, please arrange with us beforehand to use some of ours if we will have some available.

-- Good thick socks (calf-length, to prevent the rubber boots from rubbing on your bare ankles)
+- Good socks (calf-length, to prevent the rubber boots from rubbing on your bare ankles)

 - Natural fiber clothing performs better here than synthetics.
 Sometimes, light-colored synthetics get mildew really easily whereas cotton, linen, or hemp don't.